 Put your shades on and get ready for the outside of this place.
 It's yellow.
 Very.
 Once you've settled in you can walk to Lüderitz town and marvel at all that architecture.
 Think German.
 Think art nouveau.
 Think surreal.
 You’re there.

-But Alte Villa Guesthouse is not some old dinosaur - sure, it was built in another century, it was Friedrich III’s spin of the wheel if you’re being pedantic.
-But in 2017 it had a big kick up the Kaiser when the current owners rolled up with their new fangled restoring and renovating ideas.
+Alte Villa Guesthouse is not some old dinosaur - sure, it was built in another century, it was Friedrich III’s spin of the wheel if you’re being pedantic.
+But in 2017 it got a whole new look when the current owners rolled up with their new fangled restoring and renovating ideas.
 All homemade bread, apple pie and coffee.
 With decent decking furniture and the civility of a reading area off the breakfast room.
 Marvellous.

-Alte Villa Guesthouse has just 6 rooms each with their own name, decor and decadence:
+Alte Villa Guesthouse has just 6 rooms each with their own name (in German naturally), decor and decadence:

 Rotes Zimmer - queen sized bed, ensuite, red walls with a glass chandelier.
 Pretty glam this one.